 Children are cared for by and live with their parents.
-At the age of six or seven, they may be slightly separated, sleeping in a communal dormitory (in the same building) with other children until their age of maturity.
+At the age of six or seven, they change their sleeping quarters, moving into a communal dormitory (in the same building) with other children until the age of maturity.
 This is commonly 20 years for men and 21 for women.
-However, from the age of 15, a child may be apprenticed, most often into their parent's occupation.
-Standards of education are quite varied; some children are not even taught to read and write, while others attend schools run by the Scribes' Fellowship or have private tuition.
-Some Fellowships organize lessons for the children of their members.
-Boys also undertake training in arms from age 15, spending a week (or more) each year with the Citadel Guard or with a training troop in Anórien or Lossarnach.
+However, from the age of 15, a child may be apprenticed, most of ten into a parent's occupation.
+Standards of education are quite varied; some children are not even taught to read and write, while others attend schools run by the Scribes' Fellowship or enjoy private tuition.
+Some Fellowships organize lessons for the offspring of their members.
+Boys undertake training in arms from age 15, spending a week (or more) each year with the Citadel Guard or with a training troop in Anórien or Lossarnach.

-Few young men and women marry immediately.
-With a usual life span of eighty to a hundred years, or more for those of purer blood, and a prolonged 'middle age' (the Dûnedain being blessed with a very short aging period), marriage can often wait until a person's thirties, or even later.
-The marriage ceremony is simple and joyous, taking place at an evening gathering of the Fellowship or house, with additional friends and relations from outside.
+Few young men and women wed immediately.
+With a usual life span of eighty to a hundred years, or more for those of purer blood, and a prolonged span of vitality (the Dúnedain being blessed with a very short aging period), marriage can often wait until a person's thirties, or even later.
+The marriage ceremony is simple and joyous, taking place at an evening gathering of the Fellowship or household, with additional friends and relations from outside.
 Everyone drinks more than usual, and the couple rides off to a specially prepared chamber in a guesthouse or hostel.